johannsteyn/LinuxServerCongif/README.md

 Server Config

+Logged in as root
 1. Navigate through local folders to find where the .pem file is you downloaded earlier, and now move it into your .ssh folder on your local machine.
 2. We need to make the public key usable, Go back to your terminal and input $ chmod 600 ~/.ssh/yourAWSkey.pem
-3. Now log in using this key into our Aamazon Lightsail server: $ ssh -i ~/.ssh/yourAWSkey.pem ubuntu@publicip
+3. Now log in using this key into our Aamazon Lightsail server: $ ssh -i ~/.ssh/yourAWSkey.pem ubuntu@publicip -p 2200
 4. Amazon does not allow us to log in as root user but we can type $ sudo su - and become the root user.
 5. Now as root user create user. $ sudo adduser grader
 6. After going through and selecting a password and naming your new user hit Y and ENTER to confirm.